psu-libraries/etda_workflow/README.md

 3. Committees are imported for The Graduate School's Dissertation submissions.
 This adds or updates CommitteeMembers for the student's submission.
 These committees use the Committee Roles imported previously from LionPath.

-Committees and Committee Roles are not currently being imported from LionPATH for The Graduate School's Master's Thesis submissions.
+Committees and Committee Roles are not currently being imported from LionPath for The Graduate School's Master's Thesis submissions.

 The LionPath integration uses sftp to pull CSV dumps of the Committee Roles, Student Program info, and Committees (in that order) from LionPath.
 The files follow these file naming conventions: